 - Take fruits and vegetables rich in iron and vitamin C. Also include natural iron sources such as spinach, eggs, meat, and green leafy vegetables.

-- Have small, light and nutritious meals at frequent intervals.
+- Have small, light and healthy meals at frequent intervals to facilitate proper maternal nutrition.
 Avoid heavy meals and greasy food.

 - Increase fluid intake and reduce salt intake from canned foods, sauces, ketchup, chips, and pickles.
 This helps you get rid of water retention and swelling.